---

 );

-Heavy GROUP BY over raw OLTP tables is a classic way to hurt tail latency.
-Precompute into summary tables, materialized views (Postgres), or an OLAP store (see the event ingestion guide) when the business truly needs interactive analytics.
+Heavy `GROUP BY` over raw OLTP tables is a classic way to **hurt tail latency**.
+Precompute into **summary tables**, **materialized views** (Postgres), or an **OLAP** store when the business truly needs interactive analytics.

-• Types that match reality — store money as integer minor units or decimal with explicit precision, not binary floats, if you care about reconciliation.
+* **Types that match reality** — store money as **integer minor units** (e.g., cents) or **decimal with explicit precision**, not binary floats.

 Not every index is a B-tree, and not every B-tree is the right shape.